Madeleines are a delightful French pastry in the shape of a shell. They are a classic and as such, need nothing else with them, but a cup of tea.

 Whisk in eggs, milk, honey and 1 3/4 cups (7 oz) melted butter, then fold into flour mixture, until just combined.

-Place a rounded tablespoon of batter into each mold, filling about 2/3 full.
+Place a rounded tablespoon of madeleine batter into each mold, filling about 2/3 full.

 Bake on bottom rack for about 5 minutes, then rotate tray 180° and move to top rack for another 5 to 6 minutes, or until golden brown around the edges

-If the Madeleines don’t come out easily, use a knife or small wooden tool to help remove them from the molds.
+If the madeleines don’t come out easily, use a butter knife or small wooden tool to help remove them from the molds.
 (If you re-use the molds right away, make sure to wash them well, and brush with butter again.)

-Place on cooling rack and serve as is, slightly warm, or add a light dusting of powdered sugar when cool.
+Place madeleines on a cooling rack and serve as is, slightly warm, or add a light dusting of powdered sugar when cool.

 Madeleines